 #26 DANIIL KVYAT

 Not many drivers get a second chance.
 Very few get a third.
-Daniil Kvyat makes a second return to Toro Rosso in 2019 after previously being ditched by the team in 2017.
-Will we see flashes of brilliance from the Russian on his comeback?
+Daniil Kvyat made a second return to Toro Rosso in 2019 after previously being ditched by the team in 2017.

 |Full Name||Daniil Vyacheslavovich Kvyat|